-Buffalo, N.Y. – The Community Foundation for Greater Buffalo is now accepting Letters of Intent (LOI) for its 2022 competitive grant process through Feb.
-1, 2022 at 4 p.m.
-Interested organizations should read the detailed guidelines/additional information that can be found here before submitting a Letter of Intent: https://www.cfgb.org/nonprofits/grants/community-foundation/
+Buffalo, N.Y. – The Community Foundation for Greater Buffalo is now accepting Letters of Intent (LOI) for its 2023 competitive grant process through Feb.
+3, 2023 at 4 p.m.
+Interested organizations should read the detailed guidelines/additional information that can be found here: https://www.cfgb.org/nonprofits/grants/community-foundation/.

-LOI proposals must address at least one of the Solutions listed under the Community Foundation’s four Community Goals:
+LOI proposals must address at least one of the solutions listed under the following four goals:

 - Promote civic engagement and leadership in communities of color.